yecril71pl/cpp-docs.pl-pl/docs/standard-library/reference-wrapper-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca odwołanie opakowana.
+Funkcja członkowska zwraca opakowane odwołanie.

 ### <a name="example"></a>Przykład